AdamBabinicz/rutkowski/replit.md

 # Overview

 This project is an Interactive Creativity Atlas for Polish watercolor artist Zbigniew Jan Rutkowski.
-It's a modern Single Page Application (SPA) that serves as a dynamic gallery and portfolio, replacing traditional static websites with an engaging narrative journey through nearly 50 years of artistic work.
-The application allows users to explore artworks through filtering by time, themes, and exhibition contexts, presented in a storytelling format that educates visitors about the artist's creative evolution.
+It's a modern Single Page Application (SPA) that serves as a dynamic gallery and portfolio, showcasing the artist's nearly 50 years of artistic work since graduating from the State Art Center in Radom with a diploma "For Outstanding Achievements".
+The application allows users to explore artworks through filtering by time, themes, and exhibition contexts, presented in a storytelling format that educates visitors about the artist's creative evolution through watercolor techniques.

 # User Preferences